 Learn more about Changes to how Smart Bidding strategies are organized.

 Maximize conversions uses Google's AI to set bids to help get the most conversions for your campaign while spending your budget.

 - When you're using Maximize conversions without a Target CPA set, we'll aim to spend your budget to maximize conversions for your campaigns.

 - When you're using Maximize conversions with a Target CPA set, we'll help to get as many conversions as possible at the target cost-per-action (CPA).

-It uses advanced machine learning to automatically optimize bids and offers auction-time bidding capabilities that tailor bids for every auction.
+It uses advanced AI to optimize bids and offers auction-time bidding capabilities that tailor bids for every auction.
 This article explains how Maximize conversions work.

 Bid adjustments and Maximize conversions

 Bid adjustments allow you to show your ads more or less frequently based on where, when, and how people search.
 Because Maximize conversions help optimize your bids based on real-time data, your existing bid adjustments aren't used.
 There is one exception: You can still set device bid adjustments to -100%.

 Note: If you switch to Maximize conversions bidding, you don’t need to remove existing bid adjustments, because they won’t be used.

 Using historical information about your campaign and evaluating the contextual signals present at auction-time, Maximize conversions bidding finds an optimal bid for your ad each time it's eligible to appear.
 It uses advanced AI to optimize bids and offers auction-time bidding capabilities that tailor bids for every auction to help get the cheapest conversions available for your budget.